Skip to content

 13. Choose Add rule.

-14. For Set rule priority, move the rule below the managed rule that was blocking the request.
+14. For Set rule priority, update the rule priority so that it's after the managed rule that blocked the request.

 15. Choose Save.

-6. Choose Add Rules, and then choose Add my own rules and rule groups.
+6. Under Rules, choose Add Rules, and then choose Add my own rules and rule groups.

 7. For Name, enter a rule name, and then choose Regular Rule.